 Ghana is a beautiful cultural-filled country located in the western part of Africa.
-It is a small country that has amazing tourist sites to show the world.
-When you come to Africa, Ghana is a country considered to be one of the more "stable" ones as well when it comes to democracy and gradual development.
+It is a small country that has impressive tourist sites to show the world.
+This African country is considered to be one of the more "stable" ones as well when it comes to democracy and gradual development.

 Using the map of Ghana, you can explore all the tourist sites.

-Considered as the nations park, the Kakum National Park is a destination that every tourist must-see, having an area of 145 square meters.
-It is located on the coast of southern Ghana (specifically the Central Region of Ghana), and it is a habitat to many endangered animals especially mammals like antelopes and elephants.
+Considered the nation's park, Kakum National Park is a destination that every tourist must-see.
+It has an area of 145 square meters and is located on the coast of southern Ghana (specifically the Central Region of Ghana).
+The park is home to many endangered animals as well, especially mammals like antelopes and elephants.

-The park also has a canopy walk which is suspended about 30 meters above the ground.
-The canopy walk can sometimes be scary if you are trying it for the first time, but if you have a sense of adventure, it should not be a problem.
-It provides a view above the trees that allows you to appreciate nature a lot more.
+The park also has a canopy walk that is suspended about 30 meters above the ground.
+The canopy walk can sometimes be scary if you are trying it for the first time, but if you have a sense of adventure, it shouldn't be a problem.
+It provides a view above the trees and allows you to appreciate the surrounding nature.

-Since Ghana is located in Africa, she enjoys lots of benefits from nature and Aburi Botanical Gardens is one of the most attractive sites in Ghana!
+Since Ghana is located in Africa, the country and nature benefit from the warmer climate, making the Aburi Botanical Gardens one of the most attractive sites in Ghana!

-The gardens were officially opened in March 1890.
-The gardens are located in the town of Aburi, hence its name, and it is about 30km north from Accra in the Eastern Region of Ghana.
-The garden has a land size of 160 acres, with 157 acres reserved and the 3 acres developed into basic infrastructure.
+The gardens were officially opened in March 1890 and are located in the town of Aburi, hence its name, which is about 30km north of Accra in the Eastern Region of Ghana.
+The gardens have a land size of 160 acres, with 157 acres reserved and the 3 acres developed into basic infrastructure.

-Visiting the Aburi Gardens is a journey that can take your mind off the stress you might be going through in life.
-Because it is approximately a 45 minutes drive from Accra, you can easily travel here to have a picnic with your family and enjoy what nature has to offer.
+Visiting the Aburi Gardens is a calming journey that can take your mind off the stress you might be going through in life.
+Because it is approximately a 45-minute drive from Accra, you can easily travel here to have a picnic with your family and enjoy what nature has to offer.

-When you come to Accra, the coastline is full of popular beaches that are great places for relaxation and entertainment.
+When you visit Accra, you will find that the coastline is full of popular beaches that are great places for relaxation and entertainment.

 If you are in Accra for a business trip, and if you are looking for some relaxing things to do in Ghana, then Labadi Beach could be the place for you to sit back and relax in your spare time.

 During the weekends, people crowd the beach to enjoy themselves, playing games, horseback riding, and dancing to loud music in the background.
-But if you are the quiet type, the weekdays are the best time for you to relax at Labadi Beach.
+If you are the quiet type, the weekdays are the best time for you to relax at Labadi Beach.

-When you desire a serene place to visit so you can have a pleasant relaxing time, then the best landmark to visit is a waterfall.
+When you desire a serene place to visit so you can have a pleasant, relaxing time, then the best landmark to see is a waterfall.

-In the Volta Region of Ghana, a 5-hour journey when driving from Accra is the home of Agumatsa Falls, popularly known as the Wli Waterfalls.
-Wli Falls is recognized to be the highest waterfall in Ghana and West Africa - making it a top tourist site and one of the most beautiful places to visit in Ghana.
+In the Volta Region of Ghana, a 5-hour journey when driving from Accra, you can find Agumatsa Falls, also popularly known as Wli Waterfalls.
+Wli Falls is recognised as the highest waterfall in Ghana and West Africa - making it a top tourist site and one of the most beautiful places to visit in Ghana.

 If you want to challenge yourself, you can go hiking with a guide to the top of the falls.
-At the top of the falls, is the shrine of the lesser gods believed to have been brought from Togo by the village ancestors.
+At the top of the falls, is the shrine of the lesser gods, which is believed to have been brought from Togo by the village ancestors.

 Another waterfall in Ghana that fascinates visitors to the country is Kintampo Falls.
 It is located exactly 4km away from Kintampo Township when driving from Kumasi to Kintampo in the Brong Ahafo Region.

 The waterfall is shaped like a staircase, whereby the water disappears and resurfaces about 200 meters away from the original location.